 The last Trustees' funding assessment of the NATS' section was carried out at 31 December 2020 and used the projected unit credit method.
-The assumptions which have the most significant effect on the liabilities assessed at the valuation and hence the contribution requirement are those relating to the rate of return on investments, the rate of increase in pensions and life expectancy.
+The assumptions which have the most significant effect on the liabilities assessed at the valuation and hence the contribution requirement are those relating to the rate of return on investments, the rate of increase in salaries, the rate of increase in pensions and life expectancy.